ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-12-public-design-wy-number-one-is-go.md

 How?
 We have [a page for meetup #1 on Meetup](https://www.meetup.com/Public-Design-WY/events/239151881/), where you can say you want to come along and get further updates.

 The agenda will be announced in very soon, but just getting interesting and interested people along is half the fun.
+If you have something you want to share, talk about, or run as a 20 minutes-ish session [drop me a line](/contact).

 So, please come!
 And hopefully see you there!